Indiana Mask Mandate Ends Tuesday, But Some Cities, Businesses Will Continue

 “For us we kind of go from a mandate position to a recommendation position,” said Shane Evans, who owns the Brick House Bar and Grill and the Art Theater.

 He says they have had to turn customers away over the past year who refuse to mask up.
-Now his staff will still wear masks but customers don’t have to.READ MORE: Lightfoot: CPD's Foot Chase Policy Needs To Be Reviewed
+Now his staff will still wear masks but customers don’t have to.READ MORE: Vice President Kamala Harris Will Be In Chicago Tuesday

 “You deal with customers locally that say, ‘Hey so and so is not doing this.
 Why are you?’
 So we almost look like the bad guy for trying to keep safety in mind.
 But again, we put them in a position now where you’re able to make your own decision what’s best for you,” he said.